Murder, Attempted Murder, Manslaughter, Homicide: What’s the Difference

 He, later on, felt that the words of Jesus still inspired the lyrics for his music, but that the religion itself was less than probable truth.
 He was then starting to quote the pagan version of Christianity, pointing out both “Protestant and Catholic denominations have poisonous roots”

 Around August 2012, Lambesis emailed his wife, explaining to her he no longer loved her nor did he have any more belief in God.
 By September 2012, he and his wife had both decided to file for divorce.
-His wife claimed in the court files that Lambesis became "obsessed with bodybuilding" and he apparently neglected his children because of it.
+His wife claimed in the court files that Lambesis became “obsessed with bodybuilding”.
+Moreover, he apparently neglected his children because of it.
 She provided the example of him falling asleep while watching their three children playing in or near the pool they had.
-She also stated to her lawyer he spent thousands of dollars on tattoos.
-She went on to explain he had multiple affairs throughout their marriage.
-Meggan's prosecutor went on to allege that Lambesis would not get access to the children and Meggan would be getting a sizable chunk of money from the divorce.
+Additionally, she told her lawyer that he spent thousands of dollars on tattoos.
+She went on to explain that he had multiple affairs throughout their marriage.
+Meggan’s prosecutor went on to allege that Lambesis would not get access to the children.
+Also, Meggan would be getting a sizable chunk of money from the divorce.

 This is when Lambesis started to plan to kill Meggan.
 He began to solicit a hitman to kill his wife in the midst of his divorce.
 He first approached his personal trainer at the time, Brett Kimball and asked if he could find someone to do it for him.
 Kimball testified during the pre-trial that Lambesis eventually met up with an undercover agent who was posing as a hitman, code-named: Red.